 Entry and exit tickets are questions that are given to students before or after the session, to check the understanding about specific concepts.

-live online | asynchronous (online) | in-person classroom |
+| live online | asynchronous (online) | in-person classroom |

-At the beginning or end of a session, students respond to a question in the chat or use in-meeting polls found in Collaborate or Teams meetings. | Before or after a session, students respond to a question in a class discussion forum, Microsoft Form or Blackboard test. | At the beginning or end of a session, students respond to a question using a student response app. |
+| At the beginning or end of a session, students respond to a question in the chat or use Teams meeting polls. | Before or after a session, students respond to a question in a Padlet, discussion forum, Microsoft Form or Blackboard Test (these can be self-marking and quickly created/edited using the Blackboard AI Design Assistant: Tests). | At the beginning or end of a session, students respond to a question using Padlet. |